Cray-HPE/docs-csm/background/ncn_kernel.md

 To add set the lock, run `zypper addlock kernel-default`.

-## Module Blacklisting
+## Module blacklisting

-Certain kernel modules are blacklisted from loading on the non-compute node.
+The following kernel modules are blacklisted from loading on the NCNs:

 * `rpcrdma` due to conflicts with slingshot.